 I knew that the design I was going for would require a slender rectangular “box” of wood for the top of the table – like what you see in the photo above.
 I didn’t have strong feelings about box size, so when I found a 6″ wide boards, I decided that the box could be 6″ tall.
 I think that size worked out perfectly.

-The 22″ tapered round wooden legs – a very mid-century modern style – were also at Lowe’s, but you can also find them online via Amazon.com.
+The round wooden legs – a very mid-century modern style – were also at Lowe’s, but you can also find them online via Amazon.com in several sizes.

 This project broke down into three main tasks: Building the box, attaching the legs, and finishing (staining and sealing).

 Note: From here on out I will refer to the top of the table – aka the non-legs part – as the “box”.

 - 2 red oak boards (4 ft long / 12″ wide / 3/4″ tall)